 At the heart of the food/water/energy nexus, a proposed pipeline draws what may have been the largest environmental protest the White House has seen in decades.

 There's a whole world beyond the United States with differing resources, cultures and values placed on how and why water is used.
-A new water footprint digital visualization helps us to understand this better.
+A water footprint digital visualization helps us better understand.

 What will it take to convince the federal government that water and energy are tightly intertwined...and therefore their respective planning and policy must be closely linked?